OWASP/threat-dragon/dev-notes.md

 1. check that [owasp-threat-dragon-core](https://www.npmjs.com/package/owasp-threat-dragon-core) is at correct version

 It is good to keep Mike Goodwin's area up to date with releases from the OWASP area.
 For example with version 1.3.1:
-1. Creat branch `version-1.3.1` on https://github.com/mike-goodwin/owasp-threat-dragon-core.git
+1. Create branch `version-1.3.1` on https://github.com/mike-goodwin/owasp-threat-dragon-core.git
 1. git clone git@github.com:mike-goodwin/owasp-threat-dragon-core.git -b version-1.3.1
 1. cd owasp-threat-dragon-core/
 1. git remote add upstream https://github.com/owasp/threat-dragon-core